 - A proper GDPR/privacy acknowledgement on your site to ensure your users know you are collecting and using their data.

 Turbocharge Your Paid Search And Social Campaigns

 Surviving and thriving in this post-crisis world is going to mean using the tools you have in the best way possible.
-Your CRM system is going to be the backbone of your success and using it to the fullest will help you spend your marketing dollars more effectively, spend your time more efficiently, and attract guests more aggressively.
+Your guest messaging system is going to be the backbone of your success and using it to the fullest will help you spend your marketing dollars more effectively, spend your time more efficiently, and attract guests more aggressively.